anastasia-tuttle/CS415/README.md

-This directory is for most of the assignments and exam I have completed in CS415 Operating Systems.
+This directory is for most of the assignments and exams I have completed in CS415 Operating Systems.